 To address this, Friendship House actively partners with gospel churches to provide ministries of mercy and empowerment to our new neighbors.
 Some of our recent initiatives and collaborations with local churches include:

-- English Club–A weekly ESL class for refugee women, English Club is one of the only ESL classes in the region that provides both transportation and childcare for its students.
+- English Club–A weekly ESL class for our refugee and immigrant neighbors, English Club is one of the only ESL classes in the region that provides both transportation and childcare for its students.
 We offer co-ed classes, as well as classes just for women.
 Registration for English Club students is now OPEN!
 Click here to sign up!

 - Friendship Soccer Club–Seasonal clinics that are held throughout the year to allow both refugee and local children to come together to learn soccer and make new friends.